getsentry/sentry-native/README.md

 - The crashpad backend on Windows has support for fast-fail crashes which by-pass SEH.
 This is made possible by registering a WER module that notifies the `crashpad_handler` of such a crash and allows it to send a minidump to sentry.
-But since SEH is by-passed, the application local exception handler is no longer invoked, which also means that for these kinds of crashes `before_send` and `on_crash` will not be invoked before sending a the minidump.
+But since SEH is by-passed, the application local exception handler is no longer invoked, which also means that for these kinds of crashes `before_send` and `on_crash` will not be invoked before sending the minidump.

 ## Development